-Income is one of the key factors in determining whether you qualify for Rhode Island's personal income tax modification for income from military retirement pay; federal, state, and local government pensions; 401(k) and other employer-sponsored retirement-savings plans; and other such sources.
+Income is one of the key factors in determining whether you qualify for Rhode Island's Personal Income Tax modification for income from military retirement pay; federal, state, and local government pensions; 401(k) and other employersponsored retirement-savings plans; and other such sources.

-Which income limit applies to you depends on your filing status - and the income limits are subject to an annual adjustment based on inflation.
+Which income limit applies to you depends on your filing status.
+These income limits are subject to an annual adjustment based on inflation.